ecsx-framework/ECSx/guides/tutorial.md

   * Moves forward constantly
   * Can change direction
   * Tail grows longer over time
-  * Kills other snakes when they touch its tail

 For each of these requirements, we will create an aspect: